microsoft/autogen/samples/tools/finetuning/README.md

     Args:
         preference_data: The preference data.
-        inference_messages: The messages used for inference.
+        inference_messages: The messages that were used during inference between the agent that is being updated and another agent.
         **kwargs: other arguments.

     Returns: